-4.2 Constraints
+3.2 Constraints

 Our next set of questions studies whether directors and investors perceive constraints over and above the IR and IC considered by standard theories.
-Q2 asked directors "How large a sacrifice in shareholder value would you make to avoid controversy on CEO pay?", and investors the analogous question "how large a sacrifice in shareholder value would you tolerate firms making to avoid controversy on CEO pay?"
+Table 2, Panel A asked directors "How large a sacrifice in shareholder value would you make to avoid controversy on CEO pay?", and investors the analogous "how large a sacrifice in shareholder value would you tolerate firms making to avoid controversy on CEO pay?"
 (For brevity, for future questions we will include the analogous wording for investors in only the results table, not the main text).

-Notably, 67% of directors would sacrifice shareholder value to avoid controversy, and 56% of investors would tolerate directors doing so (Table 4, Panel A).
+Notably, 67% of directors would sacrifice shareholder value to avoid controversy, and 56% of investors would tolerate directors doing so.
 This suggests that boards and investors feel restricted by far more than the IR and IC.
-For example, they may be concerned about their own reputation - a controversial pay package could lead to public criticism of directors or investors' clients withdrawing funds.

-We next asked about the sources of controversy and the consequences of avoiding it.
-To the respondents who would tolerate a sacrifice, we asked Q2b, "How important is it to avoid controversy with the following parties?"
-This question, and the majority of our remaining questions, is scored according to a Likert scale with -2 representing "not at all important", 2 representing "very important", and 0 being neutral.9 We will often report results in the form "x%/y", where x is the percentage of respondents who selected 1 or 2, i.e. important or very important, and y is the average rating.
-For some future questions, -2 represents "strongly disagree" and 2 represents "strongly agree"; the scale for each question is shown in the relevant table.
-For brevity, we will use "important" to refer to "important or very important", "agree" to refer to "agree or strongly agree", and so on.
-Also to avoid cumbersome prose, we will sometimes say "our results suggest that directors and investors believe that x"; however, it is important to bear in mind throughout that our survey only reports directors' and investors' perceptions.
+To the respondents who would tolerate a sacrifice, Panel B asked about the sources of controversy: "How important is it to avoid controversy with the following parties?"
+This, and most remaining questions, are scored according to a Likert scale, with -2 representing "not at all important", 2 representing "very important", and 0 being neutral.
+We will often report results in the form "x%/y", where x is the percentage of respondents who selected 1 or 2, i.e., important or very important, and y is the average rating.
+For brevity, we will use "important" to refer to "important or very important".
+Also to avoid cumbersome prose, we will sometimes say "our results suggest that x" rather than "our results suggest that directors and investors believe that x"; however, it is important to bear in mind throughout that our survey only reports directors' and investors' perceptions.